AXIHIXA/Memo/notes/py/numpy.md

     0 5 10 15 20 25 30 35 40 45 50 55
     ```
 - Iteration Order
-    - Example 3: If the same elements are stored using `F`-style order, the iterator chooses the more efficient way of iterating over an array.
+    - **Example 3**: If the same elements are stored using `F`-style order, the iterator chooses the more efficient way of iterating over an array.
     ```
     >>> a = np.arange(0, 60, 5).reshape(3, 4)
     >>> a